By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 2 cups peeled fresh garlic cloves (about 3 bulbs), whole and unblemished
+• 2 cups peeled garlic cloves (about 3 bulbs), whole

-• 2 cups mild-flavored olive oil (extra virgin or light olive oil preferred)
+• 2 cups mild-flavored olive oil or neutral oil

 • 1 tsp sea salt